 Zero trust security will provide enterprises with the following security and business benefits:

 - Reduce complexity of the security stack Applying security with legacy technologies is greatly expensive and complicated.
 The standard perimeter mostly consists of hardware or virtual appliances for access control, security mechanisms, and application delivery and performance utilities.
 To operate in a global setting, these security stacks will have to be repeated for redundancy and high availability across data centers and regions.
 Each of these components will have to be separately purchased, installed, configured, and deployed for each data center in several localities.
 Administrators will be responsible for managing all of this equipment in-house by handling ongoing monitoring, troubleshooting, upgrades, and patching.
-Cloud-based zero trust solutions are capable of removing that complexity by moving all of these functions to a cloud-services approach.
+Cloud-based zero trust models are capable of removing that complexity by moving all of these functions to a cloud-services approach.

 - Resolve security skills shortage With the ongoing spread of cybercrimes, threats are becoming more refined and tools are also available to help criminals in developing, installing, and monetizing templated attacks, such as ransomware-as-a-service and malware-as-a-service.
-Zero trust is employed in the cloud and because of this, organizations that adopt this process need not install a complicated stack of security equipment used for protecting all data centers.
+It is employed in the cloud and because of this, organizations that adopt this process need not install a complicated stack of security equipment used for protecting all data centers.
 To secure all of their data, users, devices, and applications, organizations can just use a single service in the cloud.
 Besides decreasing the number of security professionals needed for monitoring, handling, updating, securing, and improving security controls, organizations employing zero trust will also be able to retask resources, assign business-critical efforts, and carry out proactive planning measures in order to more senior members of IT, eventually reducing costs.